-My name is Alex Aitken, and I’m a Lead Software Engineer at Careem.
+My name is Alex Aitken, and I’m an Engineering Manager at Careem.
 I’m currently living in Berlin, but previous destinations have been Bangkok, Munich, and Auckland.
 I’m a motivated leader with experience building products from the ground up.
 I’m also a writer when I get time and have written (but not published) two novels.
 If you want to get in touch, feel free to contact me.

 Why trust me?

 If you’re reading this website, you’re probably wondering why you should trust me as a source of development leadership.
 Well, below in technologies I explain what I’ve used and learnt lessons from during my development experience.
 I have over seven years developing for quite a few international companies.
 If you see anything wrong or you just plain disagree, please leave a comment.
 I’m always happy for constructive criticism and feedback.